 The benefits of being grateful

-People who practice gratitude constantly consider it enormously beneficial.
+People who always practice gratitude consider it enormously beneficial.
 They report physical, psychological, and social improvements, including:

 - Sleep longer and feel more refreshed upon waking